Taking care of those who have taken care of us. There are a range of services and support to help with your health and wellbeing.

-Attending social groups can help your health and wellbeing.
-You can take a look at the events and activities taking place in and around Barnsley for ex armed forces to help get you in touch with like minded people.
+Taking part in social groups can help your health and mental wellbeing.
+Take a look at the events and activities in and around Barnsley for ex-armed forces.
+Attending these will help you get in touch with other like minded people.

 Healthcare - NHS armed forces

-When you leave the army, your healthcare is the responsibility of the NHS.
-You can take a look at the different services that are offered for veterans on the NHS and information about priority treatment.
-You can also find out the answers to questions you may have.
+After you leave the armed forces your healthcare comes under the NHS.
+You can take a look at the services offered for veterans on the NHS and details about priority treatment.
+You can also find out answers to questions you may have.

 If you've served in the UK forces and now have hearing loss, tinnitus or both, you may be able to get help to access the Royal British Legion's veterans hearing fund.

 You can call 0333 455 9116 or visit veterans hearing support to find out more.